 The Company follows the principles provided by the Goodwill and Other Intangibles standard of the ASC.
 Goodwill is not amortized but rather tested annually for impairment.
 The Company performs their annual impairment test on the first day of the fourth quarter in each respective fiscal year.
 For purposes of conducting our annual goodwill impairment test, the Company determined that we have five reporting units, Open Top, Rigid Closed Top, Engineered Films, Flexible Packaging and Tapes.
 Tapes and Engineered Films comprise the Engineered Materials operating segment.
 We determined that each of the components within our respective reporting units have similar economic characteristics and therefore should be aggregated.
 We reached this conclusion because within each of our reporting units, we have similar products and production processes which allow us to share assets and resources across the product lines.
 We regularly re-align our production equipment and manufacturing facilities in order to take advantage of cost savings opportunities, obtain synergies and create manufacturing efficiencies.
 In addition, we utilize our research and development centers, design center, tool shops, and graphics center which all provide benefits to each of the reporting units and work on new products that can not only benefit one product line, but can benefit multiple product lines.
-We also believe that the goodwill is recoverable from the overall operations of the unit given the similar in production processes, synergies from leveraging the combined resources, common raw materials, common research and development, similar margins and similar distribution methodologies.
+We also believe that the goodwill is recoverable from the overall operations of the unit given the similarity in production processes, synergies from leveraging the combined resources, common raw materials, common research and development, similar margins and similar distribution methodologies.
 In fiscal 2012 the Company completed its annual test and determined no impairment existed.
-In fiscal 2011 the Company completed the annual impairment and as a result recorded a goodwill impairment charge of \$165 in Restructuring and impairment charges on the Consolidated Statement of Operations in fiscal 2011.
-In fiscal 2011, we experienced a base volume decline of 11% in out Engineered Materials and Flexible Packaging segments.
-This base volume decline of 11% occurred because of a pricing strategy that we implemented in our second fiscal quarter and continued throughou
+In fiscal 2011 the Company completed the annual impairment and determined the carrying value of the Specialty Films division, which is now included in Engineered Materials and Flexible Packaging, exceeded its fair value.
+The Company performed the second step of its evaluation to calculate the impairment and as a result recorded a goodwill impairment charge of \$165 in Restructuring and impairment charges on the Consolidated Statement of Operations in fiscal 2011.
+In fiscal 2011,